placeholder_200x200

 Students learn the elements of written communication so they begin to express themselves in an effective manner.
 Content includes complete sentences, using proper capitalization and punctuation (conventions).
 Students learn to select an appropriate, interesting idea to carry through a story that they will write (ideas).
 Students learn to write opinion pieces, informational texts, and narrative texts, with a beginning, middle, and end (organization).

 Handwriting: Students develop proper handwriting skills and incorporate Scripture verses.
-To validate proper handwriting skills students are taught correct size, slant, shape, spacing, position and design of each letter for both the lower and upper case.
+To validate proper handwriting skills, students are taught the correct size, slant, shape, spacing, position, and design of each letter for both the lower and upper case.

 Language and Phonics